weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 1.3 Definitions If A is any set (whose elements may be numbers or any other objects), we write x € A to indicate that x is a member (or an element) of A.

-If x is not a member of A, we write: x ¢ A.
+If x is not a member of A, we write: x c A.

 The set which contains no element will be called the empty set.
 If a set has at least one element, it is called nonempty.